pass-the-salt/2026/README.md

   Congratulations!
 You have successfully enabled HTTPS on https://2026.pass-the-salt.org
   - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
   ```
-- Initialize the website with an initial clone of the source of the website:
+- Initialize the website with an initial clone of the Github source repo of the website:
   ```
   # cd /var/www
   # git clone https://github.com/pass-the-salt/2026.git